 Londinium, 211 AD.
 A city of slum tenements and sumptuous villas, of orgy queens, drag queens and drama queens.
 A city where the currency is often sex, where children go to work aged five and marriage is a career move.
 Through the bustling city, we follow Zuleika – feisty and precocious daughter of Sudanese immigrants-made-good.
 Married off at eleven to Felix, a rich Roman three times her age, perpetually away on business, Zuleika drifts about his villa, bored, until one night several years later when Septimius Severus, the Roman emperor, newly arrived in town, spots her at the theatre…

 An experimental novel mixing prose, poetry, prose-poetry, scripts and other non-fiction devices.
-Soul Tourists is about a mismatched, conflicted couple who go on an indefinite car journey across Europe and end up in the Middle East.
-The man, Stanley, meets ghosts of colour from European history along the way who transform his understanding of the continent and sense of belonging.
+Soul Tourists is about a mismatched black British couple who go on an indefinite car journey across Europe and end up in the Middle East.
+The man, Stanley, meets ghosts of colour from European history along the way who transform his understanding of the continent and his sense of belonging.
 These include Pushkin and his African great-grandfather, the mixed-race Alessandro de’ Medici of Florence, the Chevalier de St. Georges, Mary Seacole and Hannibal of Carthage.

-An epistolary novella told in the voice of a 14 yr old boy who lives on a London estate and gets into trouble.
-His plight and the issue of gang culture, is neither demonised or glamourised.
+An epistolary novella told in the voice of a 14 year old boy writing to his mother who lives on a London estate and gets into trouble with a gang.
+In this fiction the issue of gang culture is neither demonised or glamourised.
 Instead, his story deepens our understanding of the context of his life and the decisions he makes that shapes it.

 LARA (original cover) 1997